 He bares to all the garden ground,

 Above the hills, along the blue,

 Round the bright air with footing true,

 To please the child, to paint the rose,

 The gardener of the World, he goes.

+Robert Louis Stevenson (1850–1894) was one of the most popular writers of the nineteenth century for both adults and children.
 “Summer Sun” was published in Stevenson’s classic collection A Child’s Garden of Verses, one of the best-loved children’s books of all time.

 What wonderful words and poetical productions will you be studying in your homeschool this Hercules Term? 😊